runabrandes/pp5-elegant-essentials/TESTING.md

 ### USER STORY: Order confirmation

 Description:
-- A user will be redirected to a order confirmation page after a successful checkout where they will be given an overview of their order as well as their details.
+- A user will be redirected to an order confirmation page after a successful checkout, where they will be given an overview of their order as well as their details.

 Steps:
-1. Click 'Complete Order' on bag page when all relevant information was supplied
+1. Click 'Complete Order' on checkout page when all relevant information was supplied
 2. View order confirmation page after successful checkout

 Expected: